The Internet with Privacy Policies: Measuring The Web Upon Consent: Impact on Tracking

 \subsection{Third-Party and Tracker Pervasiveness}

-We first study the pervasiveness of Third-Parties and Trackers and check how it varies when we measure it in a \BEFORE or \AFTER.
-We here focus on the $10\,542$ websites that are popular in the European countries according to the Similarweb ranks.
-Indeed, we aim at quantifying the impact of privacy policy acceptance on European websites.
-As such, we exclude those websites exclusively popular in the US.
+We first study the pervasiveness of Third-Parties and Trackers and check how it varies when we measure it in a \BEFORE or \AFTER. \TOOL found and accepted a Consent Banner on $63.2\%$ of websites.
+Here, we aim at quantifying the impact of privacy policy acceptance on European websites ($10\,542$ in total) and we exclude those websites exclusively popular in the~US.

 We first detail the top-15 most pervasive Third-Parties in Figure~\ref{fig:ca_prevasiveness_top}.
 The GDPR mandates to obtain informed consent before starting to collect any personal data.
 As such, Third-Parties may be seen as possibly offending services if activated before accepting the privacy policy.\footnote{Here, we do not enter into the debate of what can be considered a Tracker.} With little surprise, the most pervasive Third-Party is \texttt{google-analytics.com}.
 It grows from $61\%$ to $74\%$ in popularity on the \AFTER.
+This value is surprisingly similar to what Metwalley~\emph{et al.}~\cite{metwalley2016using} found in 2016, when they found \texttt{google-analytics.com} appearing in 71\% of websites.
 The growth is also sizeable for other Google services such as \texttt{googleadservices.com} and \texttt{googlesyndication.com}.
-Conversely, domains belonging to Content Delivery Networks, such as \texttt{cloudflare.com} and \texttt{cloudflare.net} do not increase their pervasiveness on the \AFTER, likely being not included in the mechanisms of Privacy Banners.
+Conversely, domains belonging to Content Delivery Networks, such as \texttt{cloudflare.com} and \texttt{cloudflare.net} do not increase their pervasiveness on the \AFTER, likely being not included in the mechanisms of Consent Banners.
 Interestingly, only 3 out of the top-15 Third-Parties are Trackers -- i.e., present in our tracker list and setting a persistent cookie. \texttt{doubleclick.net} and \texttt{facebook.com} are the most popular ones, with pervasiveness growing from $41\%$ to $58\%$ and from $24\%$ to $39\%$ on the \AFTER, respectively.
 They are present in more than twice the number of websites than their first competitor (\texttt{quantserve.com}).
+In Figure~\ref{fig:ca_prevasiveness_top}, we also report 95\% confidence intervals.
+It results that the sample proportion (in percentage) of pervasiveness of Third-Parties is an unbiased estimator of the probability $p$ of a Bernoulli random variable.
+Therefore, by repeating a number of occurrences of a Bernoulli random variable equal to the number of samples, we obtain the number of successes of a binomial random variable.
+The confidence intervals become the classical binomial proportion confidence intervals.
+For the sake of completeness, we report error bars also in the following plots.
+Note, that, given the large number of samples, the confidence intervals are very narrow and not overlapping between \BEFORE and \AFTER, except for the case of \texttt{cloudflare.com}.